GUARDS DEPOSIT THE CANNONS ON THE HEIGHTS OF

 - Even in normal times, moving 371 bronze cannons from the outskirts would take two full days, 10,000 men and 15,000 horses.

-- Montmartre's distance and it's steep hill prevent building the usual arteries.
+- Montmartre's distance and steep hill prevent building the arteries that appear elsewhere.
 Residents aligned on narrow streets would be able to cut horses' harnesses and block cannons' wheels:

 - There is no space for soldiers to assemble and be isolated from the crowd.